 Asymptomatic hallux valgus deformities do not require active treatment.
-There is no evidence that corrective braces, orthotics, or custom-made shoes can delay the progression of deformity.
+There is no evidence that corrective braces, orthotics, or custom made shoes can delay the progression of deformity.
 Furthermore, surgery is contraindicated solely for cosmetic reasons.
-More than anything else, management of patients' expectation is very important.
+Preoperative patients' counselling and management of expectation, and is very important.